cconstab/personalagent/docs/MULTIPLE_AGENTS.md

 Each agent can have a custom name that appears in the chat interface, making it easy to identify which agent responded when running multiple agents.

+## Load Balancing with Mutex

+✨ **New Feature**: Agents now include an automatic mutex mechanism to ensure only one agent responds to each query when multiple agents share the same atSign.
+This enables:

+- **Load Balancing**: Distribute queries across multiple agent instances
+- **High Availability**: Redundancy - if one agent fails, others continue serving
+- **No Duplicate Responses**: Only one agent responds per query

+For detailed technical information, see [AGENT_MUTEX.md](AGENT_MUTEX.md).

 ## Starting an Agent with a Name

 ### Option 1: Using the `-n` flag